-There are plenty of things you can enjoy along the way to Uluru, also known as Ayers Rock.
-There’s the thrill and excitement of exploring the legendary Stuart Highway if you are driving from Melbourne or Sydney — and then there’s must-see places such as the Stuarts Well and the breathtaking landscapes if you are coming from Alice Springs to Uluru.
-VroomVroomVroom can help you find and pick up your car hire in Alice Springs, or even better a top campervan rental from Alice Springs to start exploring.
+There are plenty of things you can enjoy along the way to Uluru (previously known as Ayers Rock).
+There’s the thrill and excitement of exploring the legendary Stuart Highway if you are driving from Melbourne or Sydney — and then there’s must-see places such as Stuarts Well and, if you are coming from Alice Springs, breathtaking landscapes.
+VroomVroomVroom can help you select and pick up your rental car in Alice Springs — or even better, a top campervan rental from Alice Springs — to start exploring.

-Travelling from Alice Springs to Uluru is a route that everyone should have on their bucket list.
+Travelling from Alice Springs to Uluru is a route everyone should have on their bucket list.
 Alice Springs, or Alice as the locals call it, is almost smack-bang in the middle of Australia — in the region known as the Red Centre.
-There is plenty to see and do here, from visiting the town’s many museums to exploring the MacDonnell Ranges.
+There is plenty to see and do there, from visiting the town’s many museums to exploring the MacDonnell Ranges.

-Travel time: 5 h 46 min (467.8 km) via National Highway 87 and State Route 4
+Travel time: Five hours and forty-five minutes (467.8 km) via National Highway 87 and State Route 4

 Darwin to Uluru

 The highway that links Darwin to Alice Springs is the Stuart Highway.
 After Darwin, the next notable town is Katherine, which is the gateway to the Katherine Gorge and many heart-pumping adventure sports.
-And if that’s not enough, you may want to relieve your aching muscles in the thermal pools of Elsey National Park.
+If that’s not enough, you may want to relieve your aching muscles in the thermal pools of Elsey National Park.

-Travel time: 22 h 5 min (1,963.5 km) via National Highway 1 and National Highway 87
+Travel time: Twenty-two hours (1,963.5 km) via National Highway 1 and National Highway 87

 Adelaide to Uluru

-Travel time: 17 h 18 min (1,600.2 km) via National Highway A87
+Travel time: Seventeen hours and twenty minutes (1,600.2 km) via National Highway A87

 Tips for travelling to Uluru